goh-joshua/CTFs/TISC-25/Level-3/README.md

         return cipher
 ```

-And this is just a rot cipher so you run more code!
+And this is just a rotating rot cipher so you run more code and bruteforce the flag!

 ```
 ct = "aWnegWRi18LwQXnXgxqEF}blhs6G2cVU_hOz3BEM2{fjTb4BI4VEovv8kISWcks4"